pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Difficult Bugs

-#### 🐢 Puckland begun, but needs hints
+#### 🐢 Puckland begun, but doesn't know when to quit

 You can draw a Game Board that resembles a classic first Level of the Pac-Man™ video game, and move a Puck around it

     relaunch
+    setpenhighlight 0o20 8  # the Black of 8-Bit Terminal Color R G B 0/5 0/5 0/5
     puckland

     puck 1
     puck 1
     puck 1

+After you learn how this works, you can run through it much more quickly

+    puckland  puck 1000

+A thousands Steps is often enough to eat all the Dot & Pellet Food, but not always enough

 Presently . . .

 1

-Our Puckland is colorless.
-The Wikipedia image of Pac-Man™ has
-Dark Blue Walls, a Bright Yellow Puck and the Dots & Pellets drawn in a very Pink kind of Brown.
-All on a Darkmode Black Screen.
-Odds on we'll go looking
-for a Pallette of 8-Bit Terminal Colors encoded as 24-bit R:G:B.
-Some Pallette that gives higher Contrast for the Puck & Dots & Pellets against a Lightmode White or Darkmode Black Screen, and lower Contrast for the Blue Walls
+Our Puck doesn't yet count how much it ate, and it doesn't know when it ate its last Dot or Pellet, so it doesn't know when to quit.
+It will keep wandering forever, unless you stop it

 2

-PUCK 2000 often runs for long enough to eat all the Dots and Pellets that this Version of Puck will eat.
-Our Puck doesn't look around to choose a heading, except when it collides with a wall.
-So it always misses all its chances to eat the Dots and Pellets that hide in the corners away from the main thoroughfares

-3

 Our logic isn't quite right.
 Calling Puck or Pong like this sends us back some "Note: Snap" complaints.